mailcow/mailcow-dockerized-docs/docs/i_u_m_install.md

 You may need to stop an existing pre-installed MTA which blocks port 25/tcp.
 See [this chapter](https://mailcow.github.io/mailcow-dockerized-docs/firststeps-local_mta/) to learn how to reconfigure Postfix to run besides mailcow after a successful installation.

+Some updates modify mailcow.conf and add new parameters.
+It is hard to keep track of them in the documentation.
+Please check their description and, if unsure, ask at the known channels for advise.

 **4\.1\.** Users with a MTU not equal to 1500 (e.g. OpenStack):

 **Whenever you run into trouble and strange phenomena, please check your MTU.**